AnthonyFlowers/MediaDatabase/README.md

 ```

 ### Setup

+#### Database
 A database is required for this app.
-A user with create, read, update, and delete permissions on a database named media_database or matching the spring.datasource.url field in your application.properties file is needed. replace the spring.datasource.username and spring.datasource.password with the created user's credentials.
+A user with create, read, update, and delete permissions on a database named media_database or matching the spring.datasource.url field in your application.properties file is needed.
+Replace the spring.datasource.username and spring.datasource.password with the created user's credentials.

+#### Application
 Create the ```src/main/resources/application.properties``` file that includes the fields mentioned above.

 I am using Maven to manage the dependencies for this project, so it can be built using the command ```mvnw clean install``` to create the war file in the target folder.

 From here, the war file can be run using ```java -jar MediaDatabase.war``` in the target folder.

 For my deployment, I am using Tomcat and a MySQL server.
 The Tomcat and the MySQL server are hosted on a Linux box with the built-in manager GUI.